 Inspired by 19th-century European workbenches, the Toscana is constructed out of solid kiln-dried Sungkai wood, then hand-planed to mimic the look of salvaged lumber.
 It's also sealed through a multi-step finishing process, which maintains its look over time.
 Plus, it even has adjustable levelers to add stability if the floor is uneven.

 Best Small: Walker Edison 4 Person Modern Farmhouse Wood Small Dining Table

 Size: 48 x 30 x 30 inches | Material: Solid wood, MDF | Seating Capacity: 4 people | Shape: Rectangular

 Available in multiple colors

-This simple dining room table by Walker Edison is just the thing for those with limited square footage.
+This simple dining room table by Walker Edison is a great option for those with limited square footage.
 Measuring 48 x 30 inches, it can comfortably seat four people without taking up too much space.
 The table is designed with a versatile silhouette and is available in a few different colors, so you can choose which hue suits your space.
-Best of all, this pared-down rectangular table comes with four perfectly fit dining chairs so you won't have to worry about finding seating that'll work.
+Best of all, this pared-down rectangular table comes with four perfectly fit dining chairs so you won't have to worry about finding seating.